 Malawi is a populated country, there were people everywhere.
 This made toilet stops quite challenging even if it did make the journey more interesting.

 We finally arrived at the village we were aiming for as it went dark.
-We’d googled a lodge with a campsite that sounded ok and before we drove the last 10km of the narrow road with people spilling onto it we called ahead to check they had space.
-We turned out to be the only ones on it.
+We’d googled a lodge with a campsite that sounded ok and before we drove the last 10km of the narrow road with people spilling onto it in the dark we called ahead to check they had space.
+We turned out to be the only ones on the campsite.

 Our camp that night was in the garden of a guesthouse right on the bank of the lake.
 Bizarrely you have to pass through an army base to get to it.
 They had a number of ships moored up, including a very shiny one we were told had been recently gifted by the Chinese.
 It reminded us that the lake was an international border and Malawi is still in dispute with Tanzania as to exactly where that border line is.